panaverse/panaverse.github.io/README.md

 [The Metaverse](https://www.matthewball.vc/metaversebook)

-Also refer to Appendix D for reading list
+Also refer to Appendix E for reading list

 ## Quarter 1-B: Object Oriented Programming using Typescript